 It's the most wonderful time of the year, especially in Racine County!
 Ready to have a holly jolly December?
-Here are 5 things this month that you won't want to miss this holiday season.
+Here are events and activities this month that you won't want to miss this holiday season.

-The 20th annual Canadian Pacific Holiday Train, also known as “North America’s longest rolling food bank”, will be visiting 13 Wisconsin communities this December 2018.
+The 20th annual Canadian Pacific Holiday Train, also known as “North America’s longest rolling food bank”, will be visiting Racine County once again this holiday season.
 The train will make a grand entrance at each station by transforming an ordinary cargo car into a stage overflowing with holiday spirit.
 This year, guests will be treated to dazzling holiday light shows and free live music, and are encouraged to bring along a donation of food to benefit local food pantries in their community.

-Live sculpture carving, a favorite viewing attraction, showcases ice carvers using hand tools transforming massive blocks of ice into an array of giant masterpieces at Wemhoff Square Park in Downtown Burlington December 15th &16th.
-This event will also host the Wisconsin State Ice Carving Competition as part of the 2018 Ice Festival.
+Live sculpture carving, a favorite viewing attraction, showcases ice carvers using hand tools transforming massive blocks of ice into an array of giant masterpieces at Wemhoff Square Park in Downtown Burlington December 14th &15th.
+This event will also host the Wisconsin State Ice Carving Competition as part of the 2019 Ice Festival.
 Along with watching the carving competition, visitors can spend the day in downtown Burlington taking a horse-drawn wagon ride, seeing live reindeer, meet and greets with the big guy himself (Santa Claus), and more!
-Carving starts at 10 am Dec.
-15 with judging the same day at 4:30 pm Click here to learn more.
+Click here to learn more.